LivingLegacyMedia/vowbound/chapter_11.md

 "I accept," Cassian said.

-The second coin flared hot in his hand—not burning, but warming like earth in sunlight.
+The second coin flared hot in his hand—warming like earth in sunlight.
 He felt it reaching toward him, its power seeking purchase in his mind.
 Looking for compatibility.
 For readiness.

 And then it bonded.